samsheff/sandblaster/README.md

 # Sandblaster

-This repository is the Rust rewrite workspace for Sandsifter.
-The reference implementation remains in [`reference/`](reference/) and is currently the source of truth for behavior and compatibility.
+Sandblaster is a processor fuzzer for discovering unusual instruction behavior on real x86_64 CPUs.
+It generates, executes, disassembles, and records processor test cases through a Rust workspace built for local scans and repeatable automation.

 The current implementation provides: